 We also discuss what happens if a third party admits liability but not causation, and how a solicitor could help you fight for compensation whether someone admits liability for an accident or not.

-If you have any questions after reading this guide or you’d like us to provide you with a free eligibility assessment for your case, you can call our expert team at any time on 0800 408 7825.
-We’d be glad to help you.
+If you have any questions after reading this guide or you’d like us to provide you with a free eligibility assessment for your case, you can contact our team at any time.
+To get started:

 Choose A Section